Best Digital Risk Protection Platforms

 Why do we recommend it?

 CyberAngel calls its platform an External Attack Surface Management service.
-This includes risk assessments both from penetration-style reconnaissance sweeps on a protected system and Dark Web scans that provide warnings of potential targets and credentials that have got into the hands of hackers.
+This includes risk assessments both from penetration-style reconnaissance sweeps on a protected system, and Dark Web scans that provide warnings of potential targets and credentials that have got into the hands of hackers.

-The Account Takeover Protection module is a research service that scans Dak Web sales sites for lists of email addresses for sale, finding those on your domain.
+The Account Takeover Protection module is a research service that scans Dark Web sales sites for lists of email addresses for sale, finding those on your domain.
 In addition, the Dark Web Monitor looks for chatter that would indicate that your business is about to be targeted.

 The Domain Protection service looks for cyber squatters who create copies of your site for use in reaping access credentials from users.
 Additionally, sites that have domains similar to yours can be used to spread disinformation about your business.
 The Domain Protection service alerts you to these, and it will also take them down.